MAZEBEKO Site – August 2015 Alexia

 Challenges in our lives aid only in “speeding up the process” for healing.
 What amazing insight.
 If you please, read the previous sentence again.
 “Wow”!

 The sooner we embrace a challenge, we can learn the lesson it is offering us and receive the gift of “knowing”.

-Penny Farthing (Update – 6 March 2021 – sadly Foy passed away about two years after our visit.
+Penny Farthing no longer does accommodation (Update – 6 March 2021 – sadly Foy passed away about two years after our visit.
 I am superblessed to have met this amazing man and to have had the honor of sitting at his feet while he tells me his life story.)

 BATTLEFIELDS ROUTE – KZN